 Using our methodology, we train a policy over twenty million timesteps using the Habitat 2019 challenge split of the Gibson dataset.
-Policies are evaluated over ten trials of thirty episodes spread across three unseen test environments, held out from the Habitat split (Fig.~\ref{fig:envs}).
-The test tasks are generated randomly using the same uniform sampling as the Habitat challenge datasets \cite{savva2019habitat}.
+Policies are evaluated over ten trials of 30 episodes spread across three unseen test environments, held out from the Habitat split (Fig.~\ref{fig:envs}).
+The test tasks are randomly generated using the same uniform sampling as the Habitat challenge datasets \cite{savva2019habitat}.
 The target object is an 11cm radius football (soccer ball).
-All policies are limited to 150 timesteps, and all tasks have a maximum start to goal distance of 10m.
-We find increasing the number of timesteps beyond 150 results in little improvement.
+All policies are limited to 150 moves, and all tasks have a maximum start to goal distance of 10m.
+We find increasing the number of moves beyond 150 results in little improvement.
 The action space consists of a rotation of $\pm 30^\circ$ and forward translation of $0.2$m.

-The \textbf{random} policy selects random actions to provide a lower bound on performance.
-The \textbf{NavACL} policy is trained using depth, reshading (de-texturing and re-lighting), and semantic features, along with NavACL and intrinsic rewards. \textbf{NavACL Zero-Shot} is identical to NavACL, but during testing we change the target from the ball to a large vase to evaluate zero-shot semantic generalization to unseen targets of different shapes and sizes.
-We recruit ten volunteers from varying backgrounds in order to establish an upper-bound on performance.
-The \textbf{human} policies are trained and tested just like the agent policies.
+The \textbf{Random} policy selects random actions to provide a lower bound on performance.
+The \textbf{PPO Baseline} policy is trained using depth, reshading (de-texturing and re-lighting), and semantic features, along with intrinsic rewards.
+The \textbf{NavACL} policy is trained identically to the PPO Baseline policy, with the addition of NavACL-Adaptive. \textbf{NavACL Target-Agnostic} is identical to NavACL, but during testing, we change the target from the ball to a large vase to evaluate target-agnostic semantic generalization to unseen targets of different shapes and sizes.
+We recruit ten volunteers from varying backgrounds to establish an upper-bound on performance.
+The \textbf{Human} policies are trained and tested just like the agent policies.
 The volunteers played the training set until they were comfortable with the controls, receiving the same RGB observations and action space as the agents.
 Once comfortable, the volunteers played through the same test set as the agents.
 We use the SPL metric defined by \cite{anderson2018evaluation}

 where $l$ is the length of the agent's path, $p$ is the length of the shortest path from start to goal, and $N$ is the number of episodes.
 Results are presented in Fig. \ref{fig:results} and Tab. \ref{tab:sim_results}.